phihag/bup/div/data_structures.md

                 gender key required for each player.
 These players can fill in in case of injury. present_players 2-element list (home/away), each element is another list of all the players (see below). gender key required for each player.
+These players are present in the hall (e.g. injured, coaching). listed_players  Order of players listed in the setup sheet.
+2 element list(home/away).
+                Each element is a dictionary with the keys "m" and "f".
-These players are present in the hall (e.g. injured, coaching). courts          An array describing the current configuration of courts. id              Globally unique event id, e.g. "2016-bundesliga-refrath vs bischmisheim" league_key      ID of the league being played (this determines which event sheets are available, among others).
+                Each element of that dictionary is an array for each player. courts          An array describing the current configuration of courts. id              Globally unique event id, e.g. "2016-bundesliga-refrath vs bischmisheim" league_key      ID of the league being played (this determines which event sheets are available, among others).